 M Salt is a tasty blend of salt, herbs and spices that can be used to enhance steak, chicken, pork, beef, lamb, fish, salads, eggs, pasta, and vegetables.
 The gift set includes 1/2 a pound of M Salt, nestled in a beautiful refillable jar.
 The gift box is adorned with the perfect set of measuring spoons: a pinch, a dash, and a smidgen.
 It makes a great host or hostess gift.

-Kelly's Karamels, Troy, $20.00
+Kelly's Karamels, Troy, $40.00

 The Chocolate Garden, Coloma, $11.99

 Chocoholics will be elated by this box of decadent delights.
 No one makes a rich, creamy truffle quite like the artisans of The Chocolate Garden.
-They come lined up in an attractive box, finished with a raffia tie, and sporting a small tag reading "Enjoy," "Mmmm," or "Yes, Yes, Yes!".
+They come lined up in an attractive box, finished with a raffia tie, and sporting a small tag reading Enjoy, Mmmm, or Yes, Yes, Yes!.
 The cards are randomly attached so you are likely to get a different one each time you order.
-The ?truffle map? is on the inside of the lid, which shows which piece is which.
+The map on the inside of the lid shows which piece is which.
 It includes one each of White Chocolate, Milk Chocolate, Dark Chocolate and Darkest Dark Chocolate.

-Kilwins, Petoskey, 25.99
+Kilwins, Petoskey, $15.99

-Dr. John's, Grand Rapids, $11.99
+Dr. John's, Grand Rapids, $6.99